 Peter R. Chaveas has led a highly distinguished career in the U.S. Foreign Service.
 He is currently U.S. Ambassador to the Republic of Malawi.

-After graduating with honors from Denison, Peter earned the M.A. in political science from Rutgers University in 1968, where he was a Fellow of the Eagleton Institute.
+After graduating with honors from Denison, Peter earned a master’s in political science from Rutgers University in 1968, where he was a fellow of the Eagleton Institute.
 He began his career-long involvement with Africa as a Peace Corps volunteer in Chad, and in 1970 joined the Foreign Service.
-He has served in Sierra Leone; twice in Nigeria and Niger.
-He was Principal Officer at the Consulates General in Lyon, France and Johannesburg, South Africa.
+He has served once in Sierra Leone and twice in Nigeria and Niger.
+He was principal officer at the Consulate’s General in Lyon, France and Johannesburg, South Africa.

-Peter was Director of the Office of Southern African Affairs (1991-93) and of West African Affairs (1993-1994) in the Department of State.
-In 1979-80 he was a Mid-Career Fellow at the Woodrow Wilson School of Princeton University, and in 1990-91 he was a member of the 33rd Senior Seminar of the Foreign Service Institute.
+Peter was director of the office of Southern African Affairs (1991-93) and of West African Affairs (1993-94) in the Department of State.
+In 1979-80, he was a mid-career fellow at the Woodrow Wilson School of Princeton University, and in 1990-91 he was a member of the 33rd senior seminar of the Foreign Service Institute.